 Is your school accredited?

-No. We offer a certification for students who complete our 3-Phase Program and pass a competency assessment by professionals in the field or discipline of choice.
-We are always open to the possibility of seeking accreditation if the Sphere community chooses to do so; however, we believe that at this point that our creative freedom would be compromised by it.
+No. We offer a certification for participants who complete our 3-Phase Program and pass a competency assessment by professionals in the field or discipline of choice.
+We are always open to the possibility of seeking accreditation if the Sphere community chooses to do so.

 What is the legal structure of Sphere?

 Sphere is a 501(c)(3), tax-exempt, non-profit organization.
 When we get to the point where we grow, we endeavor to establish ourselves as a worker-run non-profit.
 In our case, this means that participants (students), teachers, mentors and staff collaborate in steering the direction of the organization, with board oversight.

 We are currently offering individual and group mentorship, as well as coursework in essential skills, such as communication, numerical literacy and critical thinking.
 More about our essential skills curriculum will be forthcoming.
 Additionally, we expect to offer other courses in the future.

 Presently, Sphere’s lead mentor is former college professor and founder of Sphere – Richard Liston.
 However, Sphere has access to other mentors in the Asheville community.
 We invite any adult with a passion for mentoring others to connect with us.
 Mentors may be current or former university instructors, active or retired coaches, consultants, and business owners and professionals.
 Anyone from the Asheville community is invited to become a mentor.
 The main criteria for becoming a Sphere mentor is a commitment to ongoing personal and professional growth and development; we ask mentors to participate in ongoing skill-building dialogues and initiatives for the intention of creating the highest quality mentorship experience for everyone.